ilyayarmak5/keyboard/README.md

 # Keyboard Project

-This is a simple Keyboard project for practising JavaSript, including Object-Oriented Programming and CSS BEM Convention.
+This is a simple Keyboard project for practising JavaScript, including Object-Oriented Programming and CSS BEM Convention.